awsdocs/amazon-ec2-user-guide/doc_source/dedicated-hosts-aws-config.md

 + By running AWS CLI commands\.
 First, you can use the [list\-discovered\-resources](https://docs.aws.amazon.com/cli/latest/reference/configservice/list-discovered-resources.html) command to get a list of all hosts and instances\.
 Then, you can use the [get\-resource\-config\-history](https://docs.aws.amazon.com/cli/latest/reference/configservice/get-resource-config-history.html#get-resource-config-history) command to get the configuration details of a host or instance for a specific time interval\.
 For more information, see [View Configuration Details Using the CLI](https://docs.aws.amazon.com/config/latest/developerguide/view-manage-resource-cli.html) in the *AWS Config Developer Guide*\.
 + By using the AWS Config API in your applications\.
 First, you can use the [ListDiscoveredResources](https://docs.aws.amazon.com/config/latest/APIReference/API_ListDiscoveredResources.html) action to get a list of all hosts and instances\.
 Then, you can use the [GetResourceConfigHistory](https://docs.aws.amazon.com/config/latest/APIReference/API_GetResourceConfigHistory.html) action to get the configuration details of a host or instance for a specific time interval\.

-For example, to get a list of all of your Dedicated Hosts from AWS Config, run a CLI command such as the following:
+For example, to get a list of all of your Dedicated Hosts from AWS Config, run a CLI command such as the following\.

 ```
 aws configservice list-discovered-resources --resource-type AWS::EC2::Host
 ```

-To obtain the configuration history of a Dedicated Host from AWS Config, run a CLI command such as the following:
+To obtain the configuration history of a Dedicated Host from AWS Config, run a CLI command such as the following\.

 ```
 aws configservice get-resource-config-history --resource type AWS::EC2::Instance --resource-id i-1234567890abcdef0